(17,000+ reviews on Google across 150+ locations)

-Airrosti providers are experts at accurately diagnosing your injury, typically without the need for x-rays or imaging tests.
-Once diagnosed, most injuries are fully resolved in an average of three treatments based on patient-reported outcomes.
-Our goal is to get our patients pain free and back to normal activity as quickly as possible, while helping significantly minimize the risk of injury recurrence.
+Airrosti Providers are skilled at accurately diagnosing your injury, typically without X-rays or imaging tests.
+Once diagnosed, most injuries are resolved in an average of 3 visits (based on patient-reported outcomes).
+Airrosti’s goal is to reduce pain and get you back to normal activity as quickly as possible while helping significantly minimize the risk of injury recurrence.

 Airrosti’s approach to treatment is a noninvasive and effective option to traditional methods.
 We can help patients avoid lengthy treatment plans or recovery time, medications and injections, and unnecessary surgical procedures.
 If you are suffering from a rotator cuff injury, schedule an appointment with Airrosti, either in-clinic or virtually!